Anthony Moon: Jodie Gold and Poppy Meadow

 Lapinskas previously had teased that Anthony would get a love interest and in November 2011, Anthony started dating Poppy Meadow (Rachel Bright).
 Lapinskas deemed his character "pleased that somebody likes him", and said that while he was also interested in Jodie Gold (Kylie Babbington), he was put "on the spot" by Poppy and so did what he thought was expected of him in asking her out.
 He and Jodie later kissed; Lapinskas revealed that Jodie would be angry with herself for betraying Poppy and decide to leave London.
 An Inside Soap writer predicted that Anthony had landed himself in a big mess, and that he was "playing with fire" by kissing both Poppy and Jodie.
 A source told RTÉ, "[Jodie] and Poppy have never let a man come between them.
 Poppy may have something to say to Jodie when she finds out they have kissed."

 Amira Masood

 In January 2012, Anthony takes an interest to Amira Masood (Preeya Kalidas), Amira states in EastEnders to Zainab Masood (Nina Wadia) that Anthony 'brightens up her life by treating her like a princess'.
 Speaking of his relationship with Amira, Lapinskas told Digital Spy, "From the very first time Anthony saw Amira at the pub, he said she was a goddess.
 Since then, he's been helping her out a bit, and she's warming to him.
 You never know what could happen – watch this space.
 It could turn into something beautiful!
-He added, "I think at first she might have wanted to use him to make Syed (Marc Elliot) jealous, but over a period of time, she might start warming to him.
+He added, "I think at first she might have wanted to use him to make Syed (Marc Elliott) jealous, but over a period of time, she might start warming to him.
 He is genuinely a nice guy and quite charming, so she could fall for him".